Urist-McDeveloper/nbody/README.md

-# Direct 2D N-body simulation
+# 2D N-body simulation on CPU and GPU

 Written in C, powered by Vulkan and AVX, shown on screen with [raylib](https://github.com/raysan5/raylib).